lamng3/usaco-guide/README.md

 - Range Update and Point Query
 - Range Update and Range Query

+In some cases, we need to perform [Coordinate Compression]() to avoid MLE (memory limit exceeded).
+MLE happens quite often with large array values limit but within limit array size.

 ### See More

 CP-Algorithms: [Fenwick Tree](https://cp-algorithms.com/data_structures/fenwick.html)

+### Exercise

+* [List Removals](https://cses.fi/problemset/task/1749/): This is basically an OST implementation, requiring an observation at first about the ranks.

 ## Order Statistic Tree